Apheresis Services

 Facilities requesting collection of HPCs from peripheral blood by apheresis should contact the Clinical Apheresis Department.
 Prior to each HPC collection, the institution must perform administration of G-CSF, catheter placement (when appropriate) and appropriate reports documenting clearance for use.
 In addition, a Complete Blood Count (CBC) including differential count must be performed before collection.

-Donor Prescreen for HPC Collection
+Donor Prescreen for Cellular Therapy Collections

 Emergency Privileges